KSP-KOS/KOS/doc/source/structures/misc/time.rst

 .. attribute:: TimeStamp:DAY

     :access: Get only
-    :type: :struct:`Scalar` (1-426) or (1-356)
+    :type: :struct:`Scalar` (range varies by universe)

     Day-hand number.
-Kerbin has 426 days in its year if using Kerbin's 6 hour day (less if :attr:`Kuniverse:HOURSPERDAY` is 24 meaning the game is configured to show Earthlike days not Kerbin days.
+Kerbin has 426 days in its year if using Kerbin's 6 hour day (one fourth of that if :attr:`Kuniverse:HOURSPERDAY` is 24 meaning the game is configured to show Earthlike days not Kerbin days.)

+    Also note that with mods installed you might not be looking at the stock universe, which could change the range this field could be if it changes how long a year is in your solar system.

     Note that the first day of the year is actually day 1, not day 0.